BastiTee/electrify.me/README.md

 ### Current To-Dos

 **Favicon extraction**

+Favicon extraction is still somewhat shaky.
+The reason is that icon files are not supported by electron and that there is no non-native way to convert ico to png.
+Currently imagemagick/convert is used.
+So further work would be:

 - [ ] Add an imagemagick build for linux systems to support ico-2-png conversion for it.
 - [ ] Add an imagemagick build for mac systems to support ico-2-png conversion for it.